houseofleft/shades/README.md

 Here's a few examples of some short scripts and the images they create.

-**Using SwirlOfShades which will either fill or not based on NoiseField returns**
+**Using SwirlOfShades which will choose another shade based on NoiseField returns**
 ```python
 import shades